-- Simplification.
+- 1. Simplification.
 A balance needs to be made between the number of KPIs used and the level of detail and comprehensiveness of the monitoring.
 It is inevitable that a typical number of 30-40 KPIs for such a complex and broadly scoped project only can cover part of its impact. - 2.
 Bias: Some evaluation areas (e.g. energy) are easier to capture impact into clearly defined, quantitative impacts based on metering.
 Others are for more difficult (citizen engagement).
 The risk is that in evaluation more attention is paid to the "easy to quantify" impacts, which are not necessarily the most relevant ones. - 3.
 False sense of accuracy and precision.
 When drawing conclusions on the performance of KPIs, it is necessary to be aware of the KPI's accuracy and precision.
 Accuracy is closeness of the measurements to a specific value, while precision is the closeness of the measurements to each other.
 For example, reporting that the PED has achieved an annual surplus of, say, 10 MWh, means nothing if accuracy and precision are not reported at the same time.

-2.10 Embedding monitoring and evaluation into ATELIER work packages
+2.10 Embedding monitoring and evaluation into the ATELIER project set-up

-Following the objectives of M&E of the ATELIER project, work package 9 is closely embedded in the project with linkages to almost all work packages of ATELIER.
+Following the objectives of M&E of the ATELIER project, work package 9 (WP9) is closely embedded in the project with linkages to almost all work packages of ATELIER (see Figure 10).
 The WPs will play a leading role in the selection of KPIs and in their monitoring, supported by WP9.
-For the more cross-cutting evaluation areas, WP9 acts as coordinator and secures the integration of the monitoring results from the WPs.
+For the more cross-cutting evaluation areas, WP9 acts as coordinator and secures the integration of the monitoring results from the other work packages (WPs).

 Figure 10.
-Monitoring and evaluation embedding in ATELIER work packages
+Monitoring and evaluation embedding in ATELIER project set-up

 The graph puts WP9 in a central position.
 The report at hand is a first step in WP9, establishing the first concept of the M&E framework.
 This will be subject to consultations with all work packages over the coming period.
 Monitoring has already started of those WPs that do not directly rely on the implementation of the PED demos (WP7, WP3).
 In some evaluation domains impact assessment is necessary to assess the impacts of the PED solutions.
 For example, this is the case when assessing the district and city level impact of the PEDs.
-Subsequently, Task 9.4 translates the results of the city level interventions and the impact assessment to conclusion on city level.
-This has strong links with a.o.
-WP 3, 7 and WP2.
-Finally, all monitoring results and the outcomes of impact assessments come together in Task 9.5 Evaluation, which provides feedback to all work packages.
-In section # we present for each KPIs its ownership, meaning which project partner is responsible for reporting the KPI result to WP9.
+Subsequently, the project will translate the results of the PED interventions and the impact assessment to conclusion on city level.
+This has strong links with WP 3, 7 and WP2.
+Finally, all monitoring results and the outcomes of impact assessments come together in the evaluation chapter, which provides feedback to all project WPs.